Read this article to discover the rules in place for SMSF trustees, and discover what you can do to ensure your SMSF operates within the super laws.

-If you run a self-managed super fund (SMSF), then you belong to an influential group that controls a third of all superannuation money held in Australia, and collectively owns around 10% of the Australian sharemarket!
-Such an impressive set of statistics becomes even more significant when you discover that this group of Australians – SMSF trustees – represent a mere 4% of the Australian population.
+If you run a SMSF, then you belong to an influential group that controls a third of all superannuation money held in Australia, and collectively owns just over 14% of the Australian sharemarket!
+Such an impressive set of statistics becomes even more significant when you discover that this group of Australians – SMSF trustees – represent a mere 4.6% of the Australian population.

 SMSF trustees are integral players in the growing superannuation sector, and these Australians are also important to the continuing strength of the Australian Securities Exchange (ASX).

-In the Government’s eyes however, SMSF trustees also take advantage of a big chunk of tax concessions available to Australian super savers.
-Although many in the industry try to point the finger at SMSF trustees for not investing properly, or for not following the super rules, the investment performance of SMSF trustees is keeping up with the large super funds (see article SMSFs outperform large funds 3 years out of 4), and the rate of non-compliance among SMSFs is relatively low.
+In the federal government’s eyes however, SMSF trustees also take advantage of a big chunk of tax concessions available to Australian super savers.
+Although many in the industry try to point the finger at SMSF trustees for not investing properly, or for not following the super rules, the investment performance of SMSF trustees is keeping up with the large super funds (see SuperGuide article Large funds outperform SMSFs over 10 years, just), and the rate of non-compliance among SMSFs is relatively low.

 Even so, some SMSF trustees have suffered terrible losses from bad investments, and a small percentage of SMSF trustees break one or more of the super rules.